 AdGreen launched in September 2020, helping the advertising industry to eliminate the negative environmental impacts of production, enabling the production community to measure and understand waste and carbon impacts, and empowering them to act for zero waste / zero carbon.
 Provided free at the point of use to the advertising production community, the project comprises of a carbon calculator, training, resources, and renewable energy and offsetting programmes.
 AdGreen is predominantly funded via a levy on production spend, which is paid by participating advertisers.

-AdGreen is based in the UK but with global ambition to enable the industry, wherever the activity is, to act for a sustainable future.
+AdGreen is based in the UK but with global ambition to enable the industry, wherever the activity is, to act for a sustainable future with engagement from companies in over 20 countries.

 AdGreen’s Latest Annual Review

-New data, published in AdGreen’s latest Annual Review, highlights the huge opportunity for carbon reduction in the process of ad production around the world.
-Analysing 2773 projects from 175 companies, the findings show that travel and transport activities across all projects accounted for the highest percentage of emissions (60.2%), followed by film spaces (7%), and accommodation (6.75%).
+Data published in AdGreen’s Annual Review reports, highlights the huge opportunity for carbon reduction in the process of ad production around the world.
+The latest report analysing nearly 2,300 completed projects across hundreds of companies and 20 countries, continues to show that travel and transport activities account for the highest percentage of emissions (over 70%), followed by materials (~10%) and film spaces and accommodation (each around 7%).

 The report demonstrates a clear business opportunity for advertisers, creative agencies, and production companies from increasing this data analysis, working more closely with suppliers, and adopting new, more sustainable approaches to content creation.
 Significant changes to ad operations are crucial for the industry to meet its net zero target.